kkakdugee/x-force/README.md

 4.  **Additional Parameters (optional)**: This field allows you to specify two additional parameters: "Max Paper Retrieval" and "Reporting Changes".
 Enter these parameters in a comma-separated list.

     -   **Max Paper Retrieval**: This parameter sets the maximum number of papers that the database update will retrieve from the selected sources.
-    -   **Reporting Changes**: When set to "True", this parameter will generate a report of the changes made during the update process.
+    -   **Reporting Changes**: When set to "y", this parameter will generate a report of the changes made during the update process.
 5.  **Submit**: Once you have filled in the above parameters as desired, click the "Submit" button to initiate the database update process.
 The system will then query the selected database(s) based on your input and add relevant articles to your database.